 DIMENSIONS: 29.5cm (11.6") long.

-PLEASE NOTE THAT CURRENTLY THERE ARE SHIPPING DELAYS DUE TO THE PANDEMIC, THE TIME OF YEAR AND BREXIT.
+PLEASE NOTE THAT THESE DAYS THERE CAN SOMETIMES BE SHIPPING DELAYS DUE TO THE TIME OF YEAR, BREXIT OR OTHER CUSTOMS ISSUES, POLITICAL INSTABILITY OR INCLEMENT WEATHER.
 WE WILL GET YOUR ITEM SAFELY TO YOU BUT IT MIGHT TAKE MORE TIME THAN USUAL!

 Your item will be shipped after receipt of funds, unless agreed otherwise in writing.